FAQs for Parents

 The Cal 1 Card debit account is an optional feature of the Cal 1 Card.
 The Cal 1 Card debit account is not a bank account but rather a declining balance stored value credit account that allows students to pay for goods and services at various locations on and off campus without having to carry cash or use a credit / debit card.
 Students are able to use Cal 1 Card debit funds to pay for:

 - Scanning, printing, and copy services at various campus library and computing center locations

 - Books, school supplies, and other products at the campus bookstore

 - Goods and services at various additional merchant locations on and off campus (https://cal1card.berkeley.edu/merchants/cal1card-merchants)

-The debit account contains money that you choose to deposit online, by check, or in person and which can be used to pay for laundry at the residence halls as well as for goods and services at these participating merchant locations.
+The debit account contains money that you deposit either online, by check, or in person, that can be used to pay for laundry in all residence halls, as well as for goods and services at these participating merchant locations.

-A meal swipe is how you pay when you eat at the dining commons.
-Your meal plan includes a certain number of meal swipes stored on your Cal 1 Card.
-One meal swipe per meal period will be used each time you enter the dining commons.
+A meal swipe is how students living in residence halls pay when they eat at the dining commons.
+One meal swipe per meal will be used each time a student enters the dining commons.
 The number of meal swipes available depends upon the meal plan you choose.